dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 	2. If non-hydrostatic, use the method based on shale porosity $\phi_{shale}$ or use directly $P_p = \lambda_p S_v$ if $\lambda_p$ is given.
 3. Calculate effective vertical stress: $\sigma_v = S_v - P_p$
 4. Calculate effective horizontal stresses $\sigma_{hmin}$ and $\sigma_{Hmax}$:
-	1. Assuming linear isotropic elasticity, use Eq. \ref{eq:tectonicstrains} if tectonic strains are not zero or simply Eq. \ref{eq:CoeffLateralEffStress} if tectonic strains are zero.
+	1. Assuming linear isotropic elasticity, use Eq. {eq}`eq:tectonicstrains` if tectonic strains are not zero or simply Eq. {eq}`eq:CoeffLateralEffStress` if tectonic strains are zero.
-	2. Assuming subsurface stresses are at yield, use Eqs. in the Chapter about ``Stresses on Faults''.
+	2. Assuming subsurface stresses are at yield, use Eqs. in the Chapter about "Stresses on Faults".
-	3. Assuming subsurface stresses are affected by visco-elastic response, add stress relaxation component (Fig. \ref{fig:StressRelax})
+	3. Assuming subsurface stresses are affected by visco-elastic response, add stress relaxation component (Fig. {numref}`fig:StressRelax`)

 5. Calculate total horizontal stress by adding pore pressure to effective horizontal stresses: